Vaughan Metropolitan Centre: Name

-Background
+History

 The Town of Vaughan officially became a City in 1991.
-It was made up of a number of historic communities–most with their own historic village or town centre–so Vaughan committed to building a new business and commercial core at the intersection of Highways 400 and 407.
+It was made up of a number of historic communities, most with their own historic village or town centre, and so Vaughan committed to building a new business and commercial core at the intersection of Highways 400 and 407.
 Approved in 1998, Official Plan Amendment 500 called for the Vaughan Corporate Centre, as it was then branded, to become a focal point for business activity and major commercial development.

-The plan truly found its legs in 2006 when the Province announced that the Spadina subway line would be extended to Vaughan and designated the area around it as an Urban Growth Centre.
+The plan truly found its legs in 2006 when the province announced that the Spadina subway line would be extended to Vaughan, and it designated the area around it as an Urban Growth Centre.
 More designations and plans followed, defining the Vaughan Metropolitan Centre and preparing it for development.

 In 2010, when Maurizio Bevilacqua became Mayor of Vaughan, he made the Vaughan Metropolitan Centre one of his key priorities.
 He formed the VMC Sub Committee and began organizing the key infrastructure.

 Announcements for the VMC's first residential development in 2011 (Expo City) and office development in 2012 (KPMG Tower), proved that the blueprint had market potential.
 Development and interest have accelerated ever since.

-The Line 1 subway extension to VMC officially opened on December 17, 2017.
+The Line 1 Yonge–University subway extension to VMC opened on December 17, 2017.